offfahad/human-face-sketch-to-real/README.md

 ## Conclusion

 Sketch2Real represents the culmination of a Bachelor of Science in Computer Science degree, showcasing the developer's proficiency in deep learning, mobile application development, and software engineering.
 By harnessing cutting-edge technologies and implementing them in a real-world application, Sketch2Real exemplifies innovation and excellence in computer science research and development.

+## Credits
+Owner of the project is Muhammad Fahad.
+Gmail: mughalfahad544@gmail.com
+If you need the fully trained model which is used in the project yoh can contact me :)